lazyKT/REST-API/README.md

-REST-API for the songs and artist info, using Python Flask
+Flask Backend for MusiCloud App.

+Current Stage: Dev

+Feel free to review and test.(:
+Thank You.